All Episodes

 We're not there.

-So the very fact that this horrible, rotten, worthless piece of legislation has to dangle carrots in front of people's eyes is proof positive that none of what this bill seeks to achieve is anywhere around the court.
+So the very fact that this horrible, rotten, worthless piece of legislation has to dangle carrots in front of people's eyes is proof positive that none of what this bill seeks to achieve is anywhere around the corner.

-Well, necessity is the mother of invention.
+Mother, well, necessity is the mother of invention.

 And we haven't, you know, government demanding something is not the same thing as necessity.